AbdelrhmanIbrahim/rendering/readme.md

 ## Simple C++ Rendering Engine from scratch for learning purposes.

 ####
-	Clone, submodule init then update.
+	- Clone, submodule init then update.
-	Add an enviroment variable "QT5_INSTALL_DIR" points to QT5 install directory (where libs and include of QT5 are, for example - C:\Qt\5.14.1\msvc2017_64).
+	- Add QT5_DIR as an enviroment variable points to the directory that has Qt5Config.cmake, for example : "C:/Qt/5.14.1/msvc2017_64/lib/cmake/Qt5"
-	Add %QT5_INSTALL_DIR%/bin to Path variable for now
+	- Add QT5 bin folder path to Path

 ### TODO :
 - remove GLUT ✔